HMI and edge computing: The new dynamic duo delivering instant insights to drive industrial success

 Thanks to the advent of the Industrial Internet of Things (IIoT) making for more connected operations, the latest HMIs can now gather real-time business and operational data to produce instant analytics that can be easily accessed anywhere.
 By visualizing critical information (such as production capacity vs inventory levels) clearly and simply, the user can make faster, more well-informed decisions.
 Today, these important advances in HMIs are empowering our workforces and enhancing overall efficiency, safety, and productivity.

-The HMI evolution: from simple display panels to edge computing powerhouses
+The HMI evolution: From simple display panels to edge computing powerhouses

 Early HMIs were primarily simple display panels intended to replace physical dials, buttons, and gauges, and offered a more cost-effective approach to monitoring and controlling industrial processes.
 Although innovative at the time, these interfaces were limited by restricted functionality, lack of mobility, and inability to integrate with other systems.